DaDebias/speciale/README.md

-# Towards gender de-biased Danish Word Embeddings: An investigation of bias in current Danish pre-trained word embedding models
+# Men have careers, women have families: An investigation of bias in Danish pre-trained word embeddings

-This GitHub repository includes all Python code that was used for the analysis that was part of the thesis "Towards gender de-biased Danish Word Embeddings: An investigation of bias in current Danish pre-trained word embedding models
+This GitHub repository includes all Python code that was used for the analysis that was part of the thesis "TMen have careers, women have families:
+An investigation of bias in Danish pre-trained word embeddings

 ".

 The analysis is stored in three code files: